Jonathan75/ArduinoCIBuildNotification/README.md

-AndroidCIBuildNotification
+ArduinoCIBuildNotification
 ==========================

-Using an Android UNO to show the build status with some software glue over serial communication.
+Using an Arduino UNO to show the build status with some software glue over serial communication.